amyslaybaugh/UFOs/README.md

 ## Summary:
-* The summary addresses one drawback of this webpage
+* One drawback of this webpage is getting the table data to load.
-* The summary addresses two additional recommendations for further development
+* Two recommendations for further development: additional styling with CSS to make text easier to read and changing the filters to drop down menus.